Morvan syndrome and related disorders associated with CASPR2 antibodies

 The etiology of the neuropathy has not been fully elucidated; many investigators believe the neuropathy is directly related to the presence of elevated anti-MAG antibodies associated with an IgM monoclonal protein.

-Although published population-based studies on MAG neuropathy are scant, the originally estimated incidence of anti-myelin-associated glycoprotein neuropathy is between 1 and 5 per 10,000 in the adult population (37).
+Although published population-based studies on MAG neuropathy are scant, the originally estimated incidence of anti-myelin-associated glycoprotein neuropathy is between 1 and 5 per 10,000 in the adult population (40).
 Men are more frequently affected than are women.
-More recent data, however, suggest a much lower frequency of MAG antibodies (66).
+Data, however, suggest a much lower frequency of MAG antibodies (71).
 MAG seropositivity was present in 5.8% of all chronic inflammatory demyelinating polyradiculoneuropathy cases without IgM monoclonal gammopathy; 2.9% had monoclonal IgM antibodies and were MAG seronegative.

 Anti-MAG associated neuropathy shares common features with numerous inherited and acquired neuropathies.
 The initial features of slowly progressive, symmetric, distal sensory loss and paresthesias may be clinically indistinguishable from patients with numerous conditions associated with sensory neuropathy, including diabetes mellitus, vitamin deficiencies, alcohol abuse, medication- and toxin-induced neuropathy, neuropathies associated with kidney, liver, and thyroid disease, Sjögren syndrome and other connective tissue disorders, and malignancy.
 Most of these latter conditions can be excluded by history and appropriate laboratory studies.
 In most cases, serum immunofixation readily identifies patients with an IgM monoclonal protein and directs further evaluation (ie, testing for anti-MAG antibodies).

 The hereditary demyelinating neuropathies, Charcot-Marie-Tooth disease Type 1a, 1b, the x-linked form, and hereditary liability to pressure palsies, usually can be distinguished from patients with anti-MAG neuropathy by the relatively early age of onset, positive family history, motor predominant pattern, and other characteristic neurologic signs such as enlarged nerves, high arched feet, hammer toes, stork legs, and the lack of a monoclonal protein in the serum.
-Furthermore, nerve conduction studies in the hereditary demyelinating neuropathies typically show homogenous slowing of nerve conductions without conduction block or dispersion (82).
+Furthermore, nerve conduction studies in the hereditary demyelinating neuropathies typically show homogenous slowing of nerve conductions without conduction block or temporal dispersion (87).
 Genetic studies are now widely commercially available, and the detection of mutations of the myelin proteins P0, PMP22, or connexin confirm the diagnosis of hereditary demyelinating neuropathy in most cases.
+With the wide availability of genetic testing, conduction block and temporal dispersion have been reported in hereditary demyelinating neuropathies.

 Motor neuropathies are easily distinguished from patients with anti-MAG associated neuropathy.
 Patients have progressive weakness, wasting, and fasciculations, with few or no sensory symptoms or findings.
 Anti-GM1 antibody has been reported to be elevated in up to half of patients with multifocal motor neuropathy.
 The clinical picture sometimes resembles motor neuron disease, but nerve conduction studies show multifocal demyelination and conduction block limited to motor nerves.